 - Excluding a coworker with a disability from an after-work event due to the assumption that they aren’t capable of participating

-Environmental microaggressions are expressed in society through lack of representation, inclusion, and diversity.
+Environmental microaggressions are expressed in society through a lack of representation, inclusion, and diversity.
 This often manifests through:

-Microaggressions can significantly and adversely impact organizational health by creating a toxic work culture that corrodes employee engagement and the overall employee experience.
+Microaggressions can significantly and adversely impact organizational health by creating a toxic work culture that corrodes employee engagement and overall employee experience.
 Experiencing microaggressions can steadily wear away at everything from performance, sense of belonging, current and future development, to retention, and more.
 Not least of all, microaggressions can undermine your organization’s diversity, equity, and inclusion efforts and stagnate the innovation afforded by diverse perspectives.

 What to do when you’ve committed a microaggression

 Almost everybody has committed a microaggression before, but not everybody is accustomed to being called out and responding with grace.
 Accepting criticism is difficult for the best of us, no matter how enthusiastically we embrace the idea of unlearning our biases.
-That’s why it’s important to treat these confrontations as learning moments, rather than a personal attack.
+That’s why it’s important to treat these confrontations as learning moments, rather than personal attacks.
 Just because you’ve said something problematic doesn’t mean you are a helplessly problematic person.
-If you listen to other’s concerns with an open heart and mind, you can make significant progress in aligning your words and actions with your ideology.
+If you listen to others’ concerns with an open heart and mind, you can make significant progress in aligning your words and actions with your ideology.

 With that said, here are a few things to keep in mind if you are approached by someone who is concerned or hurt by something you have said or done: